tomprimozic/type-systems/refined_types/README.md

 Refined types: a better type system for more secure software
 ============================================================

-This is another type systems experiment that combines HM type inference with static type-checking of a limited version of dependent types called *refined types*.
+This is another type systems experiment that combines Hindley–Milner type inference with static type-checking of a limited version of dependent types called *refined types*.
 Although the type-checker only allows refined types on function parameters and return types (i.e. *function contracts*), it can prove the absence of some of the most common software bugs.